Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/information_gathering.md

 After gathering information for your technical document, you must read through the technical document and critically analyze its:

+##### 1. Accuracy and Credibility:
-* **Accuracy and Credibility**: By ensuring the information is correct, reliable, current, and error and bias free.
+By ensuring the information is correct, reliable, current, and error and bias free.
 Also, evaluate that your information source is reliable, from an expert, or a reputable publication.
+##### 2. Relevance:
-* **Relevance**: Confirm that the information answers the questions you stated your document should answer in your Research Plan.
+Confirm that the information answers the questions you stated your document should answer in your Research Plan.
 This ensures that your document satisfies its purpose and objectives and is suitable for your audience.
 You can remove irrelevant information from your writing to maintain the focus of the writing.

 ### Synthesize your Data:

 After evaluating, you must organize your technical writing in a logical and orderly manner that is easy to read through and understand.
 You can do this by:

+##### 1. Connecting the Dots:
-* **Connecting the Dots**: Identify the key themes and concepts and extract the central and unifying ideas.
+Identify the key themes and concepts and extract the central and unifying ideas.
 Look beyond the individual bits of information but see how they relate.
 One way to do this is by linking theoretical concepts with their real-world application or comparing the new technology with a technology your audience is familiar with.
-* **Organize the information into a logical structure**: Structure your document so that each piece builds to the next.
+##### 2. Organize the information into a logical structure:
+Structure your document so that each piece builds to the next.
 Highlight important points and findings while ensuring an uninterrupted flow of information in your document.
 Identifying repeating concepts in your documents can help you structure complex information in an easy-to-understand way.
+##### 3. Storytelling and Engagement Strategies:
-* **Storytelling and Engagement Strategies**: An example of a storytelling approach is relating abstract concepts in your document to physical, relatable things or systems.
+An example of a storytelling approach is relating abstract concepts in your document to physical, relatable things or systems.
 Including real-world examples or hypothetical scenarios to illustrate important points will also help to make your document more engaging.

 ## Review and revise your information.